aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridreferredarea/_index.md

 ```

 Indicates whether this is an area.

+**Remarks**

 If this is not an area, only StartRow and StartColumn effect.

 **Returns:**
 boolean